statnmap/hugo-statnmap-theme/README.md

 Credit: [statnmap]

+## Citation

+As for [Radix](https://rstudio.github.io/radix/), a citation field can be added to blog posts.
+Citation is enabled by default with `disable_citation = false` in parameters of the `config` file.
+It can also be enabled or disabled in each blog post with `disable_citation` in the post YAML / TOML.
+By default author comes from blog `author` field in the article header but `citation_author` overrides this field if another writing is needed.
+Code is adapted from: Yihan Wu.
+(2018-12-21).
+"Blogdown - shortcode for radix-like Bibtex".
+Retrieved from https://www.yihanwu.ca/post/blogdown-shortcode-generation-for-bibtex/.

+Credit: [statnmap]

 ## Gallery shortcode

 This shortcode you to easily include a gallery into your pages.
 Copy the code below into your content file and enter the relative paths to your images.